julianathan/WhatTheHack/010-AzureDevOps/Student/challenge09.md

 In this challenge we will deploy WhiteSource Bolt to scan our source code to see if we have any issues with our OSS dependencies.

-1. Follow the directions in the above article to install WhiteSource Bolt
+1. Follow the directions in the above article to install WhiteSource Bolt.
+Note that the WhiteSource license must be activated from the Azure DevOps Project level Pipeline settings before it will work.
 2. Add a task to your Pull Request Build to run WhiteSource Bolt

 ### Success Criteria